Meter Point Administration Number: Line Loss Factor Class (LLFC)

 The Line Loss Factor Class or LLFC is an alphanumeric code used to identify the related Distribution Use of System (DUoS) charges for the MPAN.
 The figure reflects both the amount of distribution infrastructure used to supply the exit point and the amount of energy lost through heating of cables, transformers, etc.

 Core

 The MPAN core is the final 13 digits of the MPAN, and uniquely identifies an exit point.
-It consists of a two-digit Distributor ID, followed by an eight-digit unique identifier, then by two digits and a single check digit.
+It consists of a two-digit Distributor ID, followed by an eight-digit unique identifier, then two digits and a single check digit.